Chr15w1986/Javascript_PP2/README.md

     * A heading of One Stop Clock
     * An introduction of what the game consists of
     * Rules (How to play) at the bottom of the screen
-    * An alert box appears once the stop button has been clicked to let the user know if they are within +-300ms of zero
+    * An alert box appears once the stop button has been clicked to let the user know if they are within +/-300ms of zero
     * An alert box to tell the user whether they have won or lost and by how much, worked out in milliseconds
-    * The user will experience feedback in the form of an alert box with how many milliseconds they won or lost by.
+    * The user will experience feedback in the form of an alert box with how many milliseconds they won or lost by
 ![alert box example](assets/testing/winlose.png)
 ![alert box example](assets/testing/winlose2.png)